 You can create your own dance code to communicate a message.
 First, develop some simple moves and a key that explains them so that you don’t forget what each dance step means.
 For example: one wave of your right hand might mean take one step to the right.
 Jump up once and that means one step forward.

 Sign up to our Book Based Activities to get your Bee Coding Sheet to design your key and to keep track of the messages you are sharing.

-Get More Book Based Learning Activities
+Get More Hands-on Activities

 DOWNLOAD: BEE DANCE CODING SHEET

 Get regular ideas and inspiration for learning with books.